Haitian football's sexual abuse scandal: Jean-Bart banned for life by FIFA | DW | 20.11.2020

 Current and former FHF officials have also claimed to DW that Jean-Bart was in the habit of keeping passports belonging to the players.
 They said he used the promise of visas to blackmail the players into having sex with him.
 During the investigation, some passports were confiscated as a means of bargaining for the players' silence, the officials said.

 Seeking justice in the courts will be a bigger challenge for the victims.
 On Thursday, at the request of prosecutors, a judge in Haiti dropped the criminal case against Jean-Bart, citing a lack of evidence and witnesses.
-In a statement, Jean-Bart "hailed" the court's decision as "fully clearing him of any wrongdoing."
+In a statement released in his own name last night, Jean-Bart "hailed" the court's decision as "fully clearing him of any wrongdoing."

 However, DW understands that the case is also being monitored by the Department of Justice (DOJ) in the United States, which has started to gather information on Jean-Bart.
 The DOJ has been approached for comment.